It offers a high-quality, secure, no-frills VPN service with awesome performance.

 Alternative installation – Aside from using the VPN.ac iOS app, you can also manually configure your iOS device to use the IKEv2 config files for various servers.
 This is an app-free solution (instructions can be found here from Perfect Privacy).

-The one drawback in terms of privacy is that VPN.ac keeps connection logs – but these logs are erased daily.
+The one main drawback in terms of privacy is that VPN.ac keeps connection logs – but these logs are erased daily.
 Here’s the exact explanation on logs from the VPN.AC website:

 Do you log/monitor my activity?
 What logs do you keep on servers?

 No, we do not log/monitor any kind of user activity such as visited web-sites, emails, files transferred, instant messages, DNS queries etc.